HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 Hey,

 Godwin here.
 Why am I writing this?
-When I was thinking about a way to host and take control of my email marketing and autoresponder system, there weren’t any much information out there to guide me.
-Hence, I am writing this to offer assistance to anyone who find themselve in same position I was.
-Possibly you’re one of them.
+When I was thinking about a way to host and take control of my email marketing and autoresponder system, there wasn’t much information out there to guide me.
+Hence, I am writing this to offer assistance to anyone who finds themselves in the same position I was.
+Possibly, you’re one of them.
 If yes, then you’re in the right place.

-But be warned, I’ll be going into complex technical operation of Simple Mail Transfer Protocol, so if that’s something you might not want to read, then you may as well leave now.
-But if you’re still here, then read with undivided attention so as to have a better understanding.
-This is important because, with SMTP you can avoid the high cost of autoresponder services and still execute your email marketing.
+But be warned: I’ll be discussing the complex technical operation of Simple Mail Transfer Protocol, so if that’s something you might not want to read, you may as well leave now.
+But if you’re still here, read with undivided attention so as to better understand.
+This is important because, with SMTP, you can avoid the high cost of autoresponder services and still execute your email marketing.

 Send Emails Without Autoresponder